WeponizedToothbrush/HTML/README.md

 <html>
 <head>my HTML practice

-<title>THe title of this is Lorem Ipsum
+<title>The title of this is Lorem Ipsum

 </title>
 </head>